joblyapp/team-liquidados/front/README.md

 * Sales format correction.
 List of issues:

 ** Can't register a new sale.
 DONE
 ** Can't get old sales error "Cannot populate path `products.productId` because it is not in your schema.
 Set the `strictPopulate` option to false to override."
+SOLVED

 * Adding LOADER for Loading component.
 DONE